How to Get Rid of Powderpost Beetles

 Adults vary in size from 1/2 inch to 3 inches long.
 They can be easily distinguished from other beetles by their long, thin antennae which may be longer than the body; hence the adults are called long-horned beetles.

-The adults of these boers will emerge from the wood after it has been incorporated into a structure.
+The adults of these boers will emerge from the wood after it has been incorporated into the structure.
 They will not re infest the wood because of its dryness, but they are of great concern to property owners who find them or evidence of their activity.

 Old House Borer(from the family Cerambycidae)